 - Superfund site summaries

 - What's In My Neighborhood — Use this application to search for Superfund site information.
-The application gives basic information about the site, including the site name, status, ID #, address, facility type, and other types of activities the MPCA is involved with.
+The application gives basic information about the site, including the site name, status, ID #, address, facility type, and other types of activities the MPCA is involved with at the location.

 Groundwater Contamination Mapping Project